The Carnivore Diet: Benefits, Risks & How to Follow

 Do you need supplements on a carnivore diet?

 Is eating a carnivore diet healthy?
-There are health benefits to eating a carnivore diet, but we encourage everyone on this diet to have their vitamin levels monitored by their healthcare provider to ensure you are maintaining optimal levels while on this diet, or any diet at all.
+There are health benefits to eating a carnivore diet, but we encourage everyone on this diet to have their vitamin levels monitored by their healthcare provider to ensure they are maintaining optimal levels while on this diet, or any diet at all.

 For example, vitamin D3 should be supplemented for everyone regardless of the diet you are on.
 Omega-3 fatty acids may need to be supplemented for brain and inflammation optimization as well.